OnyX Mac disk utility tool

 A disk manager can make a lot of changes to the deep structure of your Mac.
 It’s always a good idea to do your research and make sure that you trust the one you’re using.
 Look for an app with a long history of updates and a developer that’s been around for a while—that way, your computer is more likely to be in safe hands.
 OnyX was first released on Mac OS Jaguar in 2002, so it’s had some time to work out any kinks.

 Another way to ensure that you won’t harm your computer is to use the version of OnyX that matches your current operating system.
-If you haven’t upgraded to Catalina yet, Titanium software (OnyX’s developer) has every past version of the app available for download on their website.
+If you haven’t upgraded to the latest macOS version yet, Titanium software (OnyX’s developer) has every past version of the app available for download on their website.